-As a teacher, you know that your classroom can’t run like a well-oiled machine unless students know what exactly what is expected of them.
-Use the list of classroom procedures and routines below to help you decide what procedures need to be taught when you head back to school this year.
-Or, download this free pdf for a printable version: …
+As a teacher, you know that your classroom can’t run like a well-oiled machine unless students know what exactly what is expected of them those first few weeks of school.
+Use the list of classroom procedures and routines below to help you decide what procedures need to be taught as you head back to school this year.
+Or, download this …

 Using Whiteboards and Dry Erase Markers in the Elementary Classroom